alvason/identifying-cell-migration-in-3D-vessel/README.md

 # identifying cell migration by 3D vessel segmentation
-This repository contains code for implementing vessel segmentation method initially described in the paper:
+This repository contains code for implementing vessel segmentation method initially described in the following paper:

 (is still working on this repository, a new package will be ready soon...)